awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 mysql -h <endpoint> -P 3306 -u <mymasteruser>
 ```

-After you enter the password for the user, you will see output similar to the following\.
+After you enter the password for the user, you see output similar to the following\.

 ```
 Welcome to the MySQL monitor.
 Commands end with ; or \g.